Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 * Don't use slashes to separate alternatives.

 #### Slashes with file path and URLs
-* Use forward slashes , as appropriate, in computer file paths and URLs.
+* Use forward slashes, as appropriate, in computer file paths and URLs.
 Recommended:https://developers.google.com/cardboard/
 * Where very long URLs extend beyond a line, add a line break immediately after a slash.
 Don't ever insert an extraneous hyphen into a URL to break it between two lines.
 Recommended: https://developers.google.com/